hjdhjd/homebridge-unifi-protect/docs/HomeKitSecureVideo.md

 ### HomeKit Secure Video Support
 HomeKit Secure Video has been a feature in HomeKit since the launch of iOS 13.
 It provides for several things:

-  * The ability to securely record and store motion events of interest using a HomeKit hub (Apple TV, HomePod mini, etc.).
+  * The ability to securely record and store motion events of interest using a HomeKit hub (Apple TV, HomePod, etc.).
   * Intelligent analysis of those events for specific things like animals, people, and vehicles.
   * Facial recognition based on your own photo library for people it recognizes in your recorded motion events.
   * Granular notifications based on the analysis of those motions events (animal detected, package detected, etc.).